Nandini4328/Healthcare-Claims-Risk-Adjustment-Data-Pipeline/README.md

 * Designed end-to-end data pipeline architecture
 * Implemented ingestion, transformation, and validation layers
-* Modeled data using warehouse-style transformations
+* Built modular pipeline components
 * Applied healthcare domain logic for risk adjustment
+* Optimized structure for scalability and maintainability

 ---

 ## ⚠️ Disclaimer

-This project is a **lightweight simulation of a production-grade data pipeline**, focusing on architecture, design patterns, and core data engineering concepts rather than full cloud deployment.
+This project is a **lightweight simulation of a production-grade pipeline**, focusing on architecture, design patterns, and core data engineering concepts rather than full cloud deployment.

 ---